 After making 2 dozen fire starters, Max decided to test them in a snowy, cold, January fire pit.
 We might not have noticed as much of a difference if it had been July… but the elements were against us.
 We literally had to shovel snow out of our fire pit!

 The results were pretty clear…

 - The paper-filled starters burned really quickly.
-They weren’t enough to really get our fire going.
+But they weren’t hot enough to really get our fire going.

 - Wood pellets were the best.
 They offered a long hot burn that was able to warm up our fire pit.
 Sawdust would probably have had a similar effect.